New York Central/Big Four, Whitewater Division - Indiana & Ohio, Brookville Subdivision

 In limited local use

-The history of this railroad is as intertwined with that of the former Indianapolis & Cincinnati Railroad
+The history of this railroad is as intertwined with the Whitewater Canal as with its parent, the Indianapolis & Cincinnati Railroad.

 Canal on September 13, 1836 between Lawrenceburg and